ZK-Garage/plonk/plonk-book/src/chapter_3.md

 ### Logic gates

-Ark-plonk logic gates can perform bitwise AND and XOR operations.
+The plonk logic gates can perform bitwise AND and XOR operations.
 Each gate adds $k = n \div 2 + 1$ constraints to the circuit where $n$ % $2==0$ ($n$ is number of bits).